Skip to main content

 ERP stands for Enterprise Resource Planning and is the umbrella term for the software used to support (almost) all processes within an organization.

-As you can clearly see in the image above, an ERP links most of the processes required to keep e-commerce organizations running.
+As you can see in the image above, an ERP links most of the processes required to keep e-commerce organizations running.
 But product data and product information is a profession in itself.
 Keeping that data up-to-date during the life cycle of the products is hardly possible by keeping ERP systems up to date because these are not the tasks of an ERP solution either.
 It is purely about the processes within the organization itself.

 PIM versus PCM